 - More information visit Campus France

-- Specific scholarship programs for a PhD joint-supervision.
-Such as the French-Mexican Doctoral Program/CONACYT, the program of the French-German University (UFA) or the program of the French-Italian University (UFI)…
+- Specific scholarship programmes for a PhD joint-supervision.
+Such as the French-Mexican Doctoral Program/CONACYT, the program of the French-German University (UFA) or the programme of the French-Italian University (UFI)…

 More questions ? please consult the FAQ

 As part of the calls for projects launched last June by the National University of Singapore (NUS) and Université de Paris, the call to encourage joint innovative projects in the field of higher education has been extended until 27 October 2021.
 Submit...